Andrew-Beniash/taxai/knowledge_base/README.md

 - `tags`: Tags for categorization
 - `url`: URL to the original document

+See `SCHEMA.md` for detailed documentation of the metadata schema.

 ## Adding Custom Documents

 You can add your own tax law documents to the knowledge base by: